AllenRod/Content_Script_Chrome/README.md

 # URL_Extract
 Simple Chrome extension used to extract URL from hyperlink.
-Add Hover Zoom for images from http://imgur.com.
+Add Hover Zoom for images from a image hosting site.

-This chrome extension is used to extract the URL from the hyper-links of the website http://www.reddit.com.
+This chrome extension is used to extract the URL from the hyper-links of one of my favorite forum website.
-Move mouse over to see the url, and if the URLs contain the matched host name, an image would be shown instead.
-If the hyper-link leads to image from imgur.com, the image would be displayed instead.
+Even though chrome already shows the URL of hyper-link at the bottom left corner, for convenience I create a new DIV to display the information right below the link.
+From this idea, I plan to add on other features in the future to further improve this extension.

 Switch to JQuery 1.11.3, life becomes easier. check.png and jquery-1.11.3.min.js are not included.

+Add a filter list to store trusted domains and change the display of DIV.
+After trying with AJAX and other storing method, chrome.storage is chosen and used to store the filter list in the computer.
+Now it successfully loads and saves the filter list.

+TODO:
+Finish the filtering script.
+Allow display of galleries, and enable to switch images in the gallery.
+Add feature for video tag element.